modswift/mod_swift/README.md

 - The code is
   [properly formatted](http://www.alwaysrightinstitute.com/swifter-space/),
   max width 80 chars, 2-space indent.
-- This doesn't use `apxs` because that is badly b0rked on both 10.11 and 10.12.
-- It uses a lot of hardcoded load and lookup pathes, remember, it is a demo!
-- It has some leaks and issues, e.g. modules are not properly unloaded.
 - Sure, you can link against arbitrary Swift dylibs, [mustache](Sources/mustache/) is an example for exactly that.
 - However, you currently cannot use the Swift Package Manager to create